 4) Who is being included in the study?

-Patients of any age (including babies) may be included in this study if they have COVID-19 confirmed by a laboratory test for coronavirus (or considered likely by their doctors), or are suspected of having the condition called PIMS-TS, which is linked to COVID-19, and are in hospital.
+Patients of any age (including babies) may be included in this study if they have COVID-19 and/or influenza pneumonia confirmed by a laboratory test , or are suspected of having PIMS-TS, and are in hospital.
 Patients will not be included if the attending doctor thinks there is a particular reason why none of the study treatments are suitable.

 5) What happens next if I agree that I/my child can be included in this study?

 If you decide for you/your child to take part, you will be asked to sign the consent form.
-Next, brief details identifying you/your child and answering a few questions about you/your child’s health and medical conditions will be entered into a computer.
+Next, you will be asked for brief details identifying you/your child and answering a few questions about your/your child’s health and medical conditions; these will be entered into a computer.
 Young females of child-bearing potential will have a urine pregnancy test before being able to be offered the baricitinib or anakinra medicines.
 The computer will then allocate you/your child at random (like rolling a dice) to one of the possible treatment options.
 In all cases this will include the usual standard of care for your hospital.
 It may also include an additional treatment, which might be given by mouth, by injection under the skin or into a vein via a cannula.
 Neither you nor the doctors can choose which of these options you/your child will be allocated to.

 Additional information about you/your child’s health will be recorded and entered into the study computer but no additional physical visits will be required after you/your child leaves the hospital.
 If you/your child has taken part in the PIMS-TS randomisation you/your child may be reviewed in hospital or receive a phone call approximately 6 weeks after leaving hospital to check on your/your child’s recovery.
 In some instances, information about your/your child’s health (both prior to, during, and after the study) may be obtained from medical records or databases (including NHS Digital, Public Health England, other equivalent bodies, and genetic or other research databases if your child has provided samples to them) so that the study team can get more detailed or longer term information about the effects of the study treatments on your/your child’s health for up to 10 years after the end of your/your child’s participation.
 We may write to you to tell you about the trial periodically, but you will be able to opt-out of these communications if you prefer.